Ergative–absolutive alignment: Morphological ergativity

+Basque

 The following examples from Basque demonstrate an ergative–absolutive case marking system:

-Here -Ø represents a zero morpheme, as the absolutive case is unmarked in Basque.
+Here -Ø represents a zero morpheme, as the absolutive case is unmarked in Basque with proper nouns (i.e., Martin, Diego, Berlin...).
 The forms for the ergative are -k after a vowel, and -ek after a consonant.
 It is a further rule in Basque grammar that in most cases a noun phrase must be closed by a determiner.
 The default determiner (commonly called the article, which is suffixed to common nouns and usually translatable by "the" in English) is -a in the singular and -ak in the plural, the plural being marked only on the determiner and never the noun.
 For common nouns, this default determiner is fused with the ergative case marker.
 Thus one obtains the following forms for gizon ("man"): gizon-a (man-the.sing.abs), gizon-ak (man-the.pl.abs), gizon-ak (man-the.sing.erg), gizon-ek (man-the.pl.erg).
-Note that when fused with the article, the absolutive plural is homophonous with the ergative singular.
+When fused with the article, the absolutive plural is homophonous with the ergative singular.
 See Basque grammar for details.

+Circassian

+Japanese

 In contrast, Japanese is a nominative–accusative language:

 In this language, the argument of the intransitive and agent of the transitive sentence are marked with the same nominative case particle ga, while the object of the transitive sentence is marked with the accusative case o.

+Conlang english

 If one sets: A = agent of a transitive verb; S = argument of an intransitive verb; O = object of a transitive verb, then we can contrast normal nominative–accusative English with a hypothetical ergative English: